Selbsterkenntnis: 10 Dinge, die Sie über sich wissen sollten

 zu 3.:

 Bollich, K. L. et al.: In Search of our True Selves: Feedback as a Path to Self-Knowledge.
-In: Frontiers in Psychology 2, S. 312, 2011
+In: Frontiers in Psychology 2, 312, 2011

 Vazire, S.: Who Knows what about a Person?
 The Self-Other Knowledge Asymmetry (SOKA) Model.
 In: Journal of Personality and Social Psychology 98, S. 281-300, 2010